From Emotions to Advocacy The Special Education Survival Guide by Pam & Pete Wright |

 Obstacles to Successful Advocacy Print

+to understand the power of school culture.
 School culture is not unique to you, your

 child, your school, your school district, your state, or region.
 Although